Arjun256900/instagram_clone/README.md

 ## Contributing
 TBD once backend is up.
 Will open issues + provide guidelines.

+## Author
+👨‍💻 Made with 💪 and ☕ by [Arjun](https://github.com/Arjun256900)
+⭐️ If you find this project helpful, give it a star!” and “Feel free to open issues or PRs.

 ## A few resources to get you started if this is your first Flutter project: